-Croatia: Tender for the design of Croatian section of gas interconnection with BiH26.
-February 2020. / SEE Energy News
+Croatia: Tender for the design of Croatian section of gas interconnection with BiH, SEE Energy News

 Croatian Government has launched a tender for the design of a gas interconnection with Bosnia and Herzegovina (BiH), namely the Croatian section Zagvozd-Imotski-Posusje, with associated aboveground facilities.

 The future interconnection will connect gas system of Croatia and BiH, allowing the latter an alternative gas supply route, besides the one it has with Serbia.
 Estimated value of the tender is 330,000 and the deadline for the submission of bids is 16 March.